andresfgrande/Denergy-link/api-denergy-server/README.md

 1. **Clone the repository**

-   You can clone the repository by running the following command in your terminal:

 2. **Install dependencies**

+    Go to the directory of the cloned repository

     ```bash
     npm install